 - Capillaria aerophila (also known as Eucoleus aerophilus) - Feline and canine bronchial capillarid.

-Aelurostrongylus abstrusus is the main lungworm to affect cats.
+Aelurostrongylus abstrusus is the most common lungworm to affect cats.

 It was once believed to be a somewhat rare infection in cats, but an Australian study found 16% of cats at a shelter were infected with lungworm.
 Cats of any age, sex or breed can become infected with lungworm, however, it is most common among cats allowed outside who hunt.